aliagowani/Deep_Learning_Customer_Classification/README.md

   <img src="images/4.png" width="50%" title="Supervised Learning Models Evaluation" alt="Supervised Learning Models Evaluation">
 </p>

-We evaluated three models and showed that the deep learning model is the most accurate given the limited features and small dataset.
+We evaluated three models and showed that the deep learning model is the most accurate, even with the limited features and a small dataset.
 We will look at accuracy though, it may be argued that F1 Score may be more relevant:
 <ol>
 <li>Supervised Learning (Logistic Regression) Model: 73.9%</li>
 <li>Baseline Single-Layered NN: 69.4%</li>